fpereiracalvo/fjv-modules/Documentation/ModuleFactory.md

 ## Events

-ModuleFactory has events to control the modules running.
+ModuleFactory has events to know the module status.

 - OnModuleExecuting: Will raise when a module is executing.
 - OnModuleExecuted: Will raise when a module is executed.